Showing posts with label Psychology. Show all posts

 At microscopic scales, quantum mechanical forces dominate, and classical mechanics often falls short in providing accurate descriptions.
 For example, the behavior of electrons in an atom is governed by quantum mechanics, and ignoring quantum effects would lead to erroneous conclusions.
 However, at macroscopic scales, classical mechanics suffices to describe the motion of objects, and quantum effects can be safely neglected.

-In the context of scaling, our previous discussion focused on the possible scalability of positive attributes such as sharing, caring, and empathy from small groups of humans to larger ones.
+In the context of scaling, our previous discussion focused on the possibility of scalability of positive attributes such as sharing, caring, and empathy from small groups of humans to larger ones.
 We discussed whether these attributes would continue to prevail as small groups of hunter-gatherers expanded in size.
 The key points of our discussion can be summarized as follows.

 In a small group of hunter-gatherers living in the wild, positive attributes such as sharing, caring, and empathy offer distinct advantages for both survival and reproduction.
 During a hunt, having someone who is vigilant and protective significantly improves the chances of survival.

 As positive attributes provide survival and reproductive advantages, they would result in small groups of hunter-gatherers expanding in size.
 If these attributes were to scale proportionately with group size, the prevalence of wars and social upheaval throughout human civilization would not be there.
-We would live in harmony that mimics what happens in small hunter-gatherer groups.
+We would live in harmony that mimics what happened in small hunter-gatherer groups.

 What occurs when transitioning from an isolated small hunter-gatherer group to larger groups?
 Why does the benefit of positive attributes not scale upward with increasing size?